Manson scores lone goal as Gibson, Ducks shut out Kings 1-0

 ANAHEIM, Calif.
+(AP) -- Even though it's only February, the Anaheim Ducks are already trying to harness the attitude and style of play they'll need to make a deep run in the playoffs.

+There was no better way to test those attributes than against the Los Angeles Kings in the Freeway Faceoff, and the Ducks delivered on both accounts.

-(AP) -- Josh Manson scored his second goal of the season, John Gibson stopped 24 shots for his 10th career shutout and the Anaheim Ducks defeated the Los Angeles Kings 1-0 on Sunday night.
+Josh Manson scored his second goal of the season, John Gibson stopped 24 shots for his 10th career shutout and the Ducks defeated the Kings 1-0 on Sunday night.

+''We just showed how we can play,'' Gibson said. ''This time of the season, that's the way it is going to be.
+Going into the playoffs, towards the end of the year, every game is going to be tight.
+There's not much room for error, so (you've) got to be pretty good.''

 The Ducks have won two of three games against the Kings this season, with Gibson recording shutouts in both victories.

-Peter Budaj made 28 saves for the Kings, who have lost all three games since their bye week and five of their last six overall.

-Manson scored 1:19 into the second period.
-Budaj never saw him streaking along the far circle for a one-timer after Ryan Getzlaf pulled the puck out of the corner.
+He has five shutouts in all this season.

+While the Kings were able to bring their heavy game in the first period despite playing the second game of a back-to-back, it was the Ducks' forecheck that set up the only goal of an intense and physical game.

+Ryan Getzlaf managed to pull the puck out of the corner after defenseman Brayden McNabb could not control it, and Getzlaf found a streaking Manson alone along the far circle.
+Kings goalie Peter Budaj never saw Manson and he buried his shot 1:19 into the second period.

 Manson hadn't scored since Dec.
 15 against Boston, going 28 games between goals.
 It was his first career goal against the Kings and third point in 11 rivalry games.

-Budaj has given up 20 goals in his last six starts, but he came up with some timely saves to keep the Kings in the game.
+''I think that's the way we have to play,'' Kesler said. ''We've got to get back to defense first and I think the last little bit we kind of went sideways and it's good to see we're back on track now.''

+While the Ducks were able to relish their defensive effort, the struggling Kings could only bemoan their lack of offensive firepower and inability to finish off the few chances they did have.

-Trevor Lewis should have tied the game for the Kings in the final 30 seconds of the second period.
+Trevor Lewis should have tied the game for Los Angeles in the final 30 seconds of the second period.
 The puck careened off the boards and behind Gibson, who was out at the top of his crease, but Lewis somehow put it wide of the open net.

 Kings rookie Adrian Kempe then hit the outside of the post off a rebound late in the third period, and Los Angeles got nothing from a subsequent power play for too many men on the ice.

-It didn't take long for the Freeway Faceoff to become physical, when Jared Boll was left doubled over in pain after Kempe hit him in the midsection with his stick less than three minutes into the game.
-Boll and Kyle Clifford traded punches in a long and evenly matched fight late in the first, as the Ducks were willing to match the Kings' heavy game hit for hit.

-Sami Vatanen hit the post during the Ducks' lone power-play opportunity in the first, and Ryan Kesler was unable to convert on two quality chances off Kings turnovers as Anaheim had a 9-7 edge in shots during the period.
+Los Angeles trails Calgary by two points for the second wild card in the Western Conference.

+''We're still fully confident we can turn it on now and get back into that playoff spot we want to be in,'' Kings defenseman Drew Doughty said. ''The longer we wait, the harder it's going to be.''

 NOTES: Getzlaf has 51 points in 62 career games against the Kings. ...
+Anaheim improved to 21-1-1 when leading after two periods. ...
 Tanner Pearson was held scoreless after totaling four goals in his previous three games. ...
 The Kings have not scored in eight of nine periods against the Ducks this season.

 UP NEXT